Evilazaro/contoso-arch-center/pages/arch-center/docs/guide/multitenant/service/storage.md

----
-title: Azure Storage considerations for multitenancy
-titleSuffix: Azure Architecture Center
-description: This article describes the features of Azure Storage that are useful when working with multitenanted systems.
-It provides links to guidance and examples for how to use Azure Storage in a multitenant solution.
-author: johndowns
-ms.author: jodowns
-ms.date: 10/18/2021
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: azure-guide
-products:
-  - azure
-  - azure-storage
-categories:
-  - storage
-ms.category:
-  - fcp
-ms.custom:
-  - guide
-  - fcp
----

 # Multitenancy and Azure Storage

 Azure Storage is a foundational service used in almost every solution.
 Multitenant solutions often use Azure Storage for blob, file, queue, and table storage.
 On this page, we describe some of the features of Azure Storage that are useful for multitenant solutions, and then we provide links to the guidance that can help you, when you're planning how you're going to use Azure Storage.